HowDoIGitHelp/CMSC57CoursePack/Lecture Notes/Part 1 slides for Counting and Discrete Probability.md

 - The probability of an event can only be between **$0$** to **$1$**
 - That is because the **$E$** is a subset of **$S$**
 - Therefore, we can conclude that its cardinality is greater than or equal to **$0$** and less than or equal to **$|S|$** ($0 \leq |E| \leq |S|$).

 ---

+##  Finite Probability Space
+For example, given a box that contains 3 oranges, 6 apples, and 2 bananas, what is the probability that a fruit chosen at random from the box is an **orange**?

+---